KamilBorowski1995/GridColorPicker/README.md

 - **itemsPerRow**: Specifies how many colors (items) will be displayed in each row of the grid.
 The default value is `8`.

 - **defaultColor**: Specifies the default color to be selected when the color picker is initialized.
-The color can be in `hex`, `rgb`, or `rgba` format, depending on the `setSelectType` setting.
+The color can be in `hex`, `rgb`, or `rgba` format, depending on the `selectType` setting.
 If not provided, no color is selected by default.

 - **autoOpen**: A boolean option that, if set to `true`, will automatically open the color picker when it is initialized.
 By default, this option is set to `false`.

 - **callback**: A function that is triggered when a user selects a color from the grid.
-The selected color is passed as an argument to the callback, and it will be in the format defined by `setSelectType`.
+The selected color is passed as an argument to the callback, and it will be in the format defined by `selectType`.

 ## Functions